Oklahoma Marijuana Possession Laws

 Is Possession of Marijuana Legal in Oklahoma?

-Possession of marijuana in Oklahoma is legal for only approved patients with a medical marijuana license signed by a registered physician.
-Such persons can possess up to three ounces of cannabis in public and eight ounces in private residences.
+Possession of marijuana in Oklahoma is legal only for approved patients with medical marijuana licenses signed by registered physicians.
+Such persons can possess up to 3 ounces of cannabis in public and 8 ounces in their private residences.
 Possession of recreational marijuana remains illegal in the state.
-Therefore residents of Oklahoma cannot legally use marijuana for enjoyment purposes.

 The Oklahoma Medical Marijuana Authority (OMMA) oversees the state's medical cannabis program.
 OMMA primarily maintains a registry of patients, physicians, and caregivers.
 The agency also issues licenses for growers, testing labs, processors, dispensaries, and transporters.